LadybirdBrowser/ladybird/Documentation/Browser/ProcessArchitecture.md

 ### Process: RequestServer

-This process can use networking protocols (like HTTP, HTTPS, and Gemini) to request files from the outside world.
+This process can use networking protocols (like HTTP or HTTPS) to request files from the outside world.
 Each **WebContent** process gets its own **RequestServer** to do uploading or downloading on its behalf.

 For DNS lookups, **RequestServer** asks for help from the system's global **LookupServer** service, which handles all outgoing DNS requests.